Food Service Management

 - Possible Outcomes

 The objective of the Food Service Management degree program is to educate and train prospective food service professionals with the knowledge, skills and abilities to compete for employment in the hospitality field.
-Graduates of the program will be able to:
+Graduates of the program are expected to:

 - Establish and maintain high standards of professionalism across all dynamics of foodservice operations.